Kamakura vs Hakone: Which Tokyo Day Trip Should You Choose in 2026?

 1. Vibe and Main Attractions

 Kamakura is the better pick if you want history, temples, shrines, and a relaxed coastal atmosphere.
-A typical day here means visiting famous spots like the Great Buddha, walking through temple grounds, browsing Komachi Street, and possibly exploring Enoshima for sea views and sunset.
+A typical day here means visiting famous spots like the Great Buddha at Kotoku-in, walking through temple grounds, browsing Komachi Street, and possibly exploring Enoshima for sea views and sunset.
 It feels cultural, compact, and easy to understand.

 Hakone is more about scenery and experience than individual landmarks.
 People come here for hot springs, mountain air, Lake Ashi, the volcanic area around Owakudani, and the fun of moving through the region by train, cable car, ropeway, bus, and boat.
 It feels more like a getaway than a sightseeing checklist.